prudhvi-somisetty/DL-Lab/README.md

     To understand the working of an RNN model with forward and backward pass in a RNN layer for classification of IMDB reviews.</p>
 <p><h3>6.
 Build a LSTM model</h3>
     To understand the working of an LSTM cell and how the flow of a text classification is done based on a sentiment data of IMDB reviews dataset.</p>
+<p><h3>7.
+Build a simple Auto encoder</h3>
+    To understand the working of an AutoEncoder while building a simple image reconstruction model using the basic autoencoder architecture</p>